pculture/miro/docs/developer/linux_renderer.rst

    .. method:: set_widget(widget)

       Called to set the widget for video rendering.

+      ``widget.persistent_window.xid`` holds the xid to display video to.

-The widget will have a ``persistent_window`` property which points to a gtk.DrawingArea derivative.
+      ``widget.persistent_window`` is a gtk.DrawingArea derivative.

       :param widget: The window for showing video.